The dangers of phytosanitary spreadings

 Of natural or chemical origin, phytosanitary products, also known as "phytopharmaceutical products", are mainly used for soil fertilization in order to improve yields.
 There are several families of phytosanitary products intended to protect plant species including insecticides, herbicides, fungicides (against fungi), molluscicides (against slugs and snails), rodenticides (elimination of rodents).

-Phytosanitary products generally work by eliminating or controlling certain pests.
+Phytosanitary substances generally work by eliminating or controlling certain pests.
 Indeed, certain parasites such as "weeds", bacteria or even animals can limit the cultivation of the land and thus affect the yield.
 Some of these phytos can also present risks for people or animals if the precautions for use are not respected.

 How to protect yourself from the spreading of phytosanitary products?

 • Half-masks as a basic minimum protection.
 They only cover the lower part of the face (nose and mouth).
 However, there are two major restrictions on their use: the substances to be filtered must not irritate the eyes, such as chlorine, ammonia or nitric acids.
-The filter cartridges must not exceed 300 grams, which sometimes limits the combined gas and particle configurations.
+The filter cartridges must not exceed 300 grams, which sometimes limits the combined gas and particle (dust included) configurations.

 • Full face masks as an intermediate protection.
 They cover the entire face (nose, mouth and eyes).
 They are particularly suitable in toxic environments with a potential danger for the mucous membranes of the eyes.
 With 5 attachment points for fastening the face, they can support filter cartridges weighing more than 300 grams, and are therefore more effective because they have more filtering elements.